openflighthpc/docs.openflighthpc.org/partials/flight-solo/creating-clusters/launching-compute-nodes-awsmarketplace.md

         ![](img/aws_continue_configure.png)

-    1. Configure region, software version (if unsure use the latest), and fulfilment option (if unsure use the default).
+    1. Configure region, software version (if unsure use the latest), and fulfillment option (if unsure use the default).
 Then click "Continue to Launch". **Make sure the region is the same for all nodes to be used in a cluster.**

         ![](img/aws_continue_launch.png)